LeoChat/bot-api-docs/Leobot.md

 ## Webhooks

-You can subscribe to Webhooks with the following endpoints.
+You can subscribe to Webhooks with the following endpoints:

 - [**POST** &nbsp; /webhook/{id}](#webhooks) - Registers a new subscription.
 - [**DELETE** &nbsp; /webhook/{id}](#webhooks) - Deletes a subscription.